aishamussina/aiu-hotel-rest-api/README.md

 The project can be launched from IntelliJ IDEA after configuring PostgreSQL credentials in application.properties.
 REST endpoints can be tested via browser, Postman, or IntelliJ HTTP Client.

+API Documentation & Testing (Swagger UI)
+Swagger UI is integrated into this project to provide interactive REST API documentation and testing.
+After starting the application, Swagger UI is available at: http://localhost:8080/swagger-ui/index.html Swagger automatically scans all REST controllers and generates API documentation with live testing support for GET, POST, PUT and DELETE requests.
+It was used to verify CRUD operations and JSON responses during development and project defense.

 Main REST endpoints include:

 http://localhost:8080/jdbc/guests